Intent, Implementation and Impact of Writing

 At St Luke’s we believe that all pupils should be able to confidently express their thoughts, emotions and ideas clearly and creatively through the written word.
 Our aims are for all children to have fluent and legible handwriting, write for a variety of purposes and audiences and develop a secure understanding of grammar and punctuation.
 We also intend for our children to be able to independently re-read, revise and edit their writing both during and after the writing process.
-At St Luke’s we want all of our children to take pride in their work and encourage the use of a cursive handwriting style.
+At St Luke’s, we want all of our children to take pride in their work and encourage the use of a cursive handwriting style from Year 1 onwards.

 As our approach to writing, we use Pathways to Write: a ‘proven methodology which develops vocabulary, reading and writing skills through the mastery approach’ (The Literacy Company).
 Using a ‘mastery approach’ to writing within our teaching, allows for a greater development of vocabulary and spelling.

 English lessons are taught daily across the school and to the whole class, therefore allowing all children to have access to the age-related skills and knowledge contained in the National Curriculum.